amanusk/s-tui/README.md

 __Q__: I don't have a temperature graph
 __A__: Systems have different sensors to read CPU temperature.
 If you do not see a temperature read, your system might not be supported (yet).
-You can try manually setting the sensor with the cli interface (see --help), or open an issue and we will try to add support for your system.
+You can try manually setting the sensor with the cli interface (see --help), or selecting a sensor from the  'Temp Sensors' menu

 __Q__: I have a temperature graph, but it is wrong.
 __A__: A default sensor is selected for temperature reads.
 On some systems this sensor might indicate the wrong temperature.
-You can try to manually select a sensor using the cli interface (see --help)
+You can manually select a sensor from the 'Temp Sensors' menu or using the cli interface (see --help)

+__Q__: I am using the TTY with no X server and s-tui crashes on start
+__A__: By default, s-tui is handles mouse inputs.
+This causes some systems to crash.
+Try running `s-tui --no-mouse`